Valee: Music

 Valee's early work includes collaborations with producers such as Rio Mac and Chase the Money.

-Between 2015 and 2017, Valee would go on to release five independent projects; 12:12 (2015), 1:11 (2016), 2:22 (2016), 12:12 Again (2016) and 1988 (2017).
+His first song, "Cash Don't Bend" (with Ty Money) was released in 2015.
+From then until 2017, Valee released five independent projects: 12:12 (2015), 1:11 (2016), 2:22 (2016), 12:12 Again (2016) and 1988 (2017).

-Valee's first official commercial project was, GOOD Job, You Found Me EP, which was released in March 2018, and was executive produced by Kanye West.
-This EP received minimal attention from the mainstream, however Pitchfork reviewed the project and gave it a score of 7.4/10.
+After he was signed to Kanye West's GOOD Music by the label's then-president Pusha T in February 2018, he released his debut extended play and first retail project, GOOD Job, You Found Me.
+It was executive produced by West and saw minimal commercial response, although Pitchfork reviewed the project and gave it a score of 7.4/10.

-In May 2018, Valee released "Womp Womp", featuring Jeremih.
+In May 2018, Valee released the single "Womp Womp", featuring Jeremih.
 The song was later featured on the soundtrack of the 2019 Netflix film Beats leading its debut at number 98 on the Billboard Canadian Hot 100 and at 24 on the Bubbling Under Hot 100.

 In 2019, he released a surprise EP, Runnin Rich, which included features from G Herbo, King Louie, and Vic Mensa.
-The cover art is a picture of the rapper's pet dog, whom he was publicly condemned for dying red.
+The cover art is a picture of the rapper's pet Chihuahua dog named Cliff Notez, whom he was publicly condemned for dying red.
 Valee responded to the critics explaining he used "edible vegan dye" in order to color the pet's fur.
 He also released tracks with Big Baby DRAM ("About U"), Matt Ox ("Awesome"), and Lil Yachty ("Wombo") and appeared on YG's album 4Real 4Real.

 Valee is currently managed by Andrew Barber, founder of notable Chicago Hip-Hop Blog: Fake Shore Drive.